yanfeiwong/adafactor-8bit/README.md

 ### Configuration Example

-To replicate "vanilla" CAME (stripping Adafactor's native modifications), replace the standard 2D APOLLO group in your `param_groups` with the following configuration:
+To replicate "vanilla" CAME (stripping Adafactor's native modifications), you can use the following configuration:

 ```python
 {